ghickman/ghickman.co.uk/source/_posts/2011-07-13-gitolite-gitalist-nginx.markdown

 ## Gitalist
 ### Installation (CPAN)
-After some fruitless attempts to install from source and [bootstrap](http://search.cpan.org/dist/Gitalist/lib/Gitalist.pm#BOOTSTRAPPING) I turned to the IRC channel where a noble Internet Hero pointed me at CPAN as the "Way to Go".
+After some fruitless attempts to install from source and [bootstrap](http://search.cpan.org/dist/Gitalist/lib/Gitalist.pm#BOOTSTRAPPING) I turned to the IRC channel where a Big Damn Hero pointed me at CPAN as the "Way to Go".

 First of all CPAN needs a little love.
 By default it asks you what to do when it finds a dependency it doesn't have.